Here are some questions which are frequently asked by prospective students.

 IDE students are free to choose any elective courses they want, besides art or drama.
 Courses from Yale’s School of Management, the Law School, Forestry School, Epidemiology and Public Health, International Relations, and the Political Science Department are popular choices.

-Graduates of the IDE program in the past few years have gone on to Ph.D. programs at Berkeley, Yale, School of Forestry, and Georgia Tech, as well as Law School at Georgetown, research positions at IFPRI, the United Nations, the IMF, and the World Bank, and field research in India.
+Graduates of the IDE program in the past few years have gone on to Ph.D. programs at various programs, taken up research positions at IFPRI, the United Nations, the IMF, and the World Bank, J-PAL, IPA, EPoD or IDInsight.
+Some students went into Consulting or Banking.
 Some students, such as those from Singapore and Japan, have returned to their home countries to work for their sponsoring agencies.

 Applicants to the IDE program who have taken several economics courses or are economics majors, they have done some work in a developing country, or they have worked or interned at the World Bank, IMF, UN or other international agencies.